NovoG93/NovoG93.github.io/_posts/2025-08-20-homelab-part1.md

 # Setting up a Kubernetes Cluster the Hard Way with kubeadm (GitOps Series, Part 1)

 In this post, I will walk you through my journey of setting up an over-engineered homelab based on Kubernetes cluster using kubeadm, while adhering to GitOps principles for deploying and managing cluster tools and applications.

 The 3 parts of this series will cover the following topics:

 ### Part 1: Setting up the Kubernetes cluster from scratch using kubeadm

 1. Setting up the Kubernetes cluster from scratch using kubeadm
     1. Installing kubeadm and joining worker nodes
     2. User creation using openssl
 2. Remote access to the cluster
     1. Generating a kubeconfig file for remote access
     2. Setting up a k8s IDE ([k9s](https://github.com/derailed/k9s), or [Freelens](https://github.com/freelensapp/freelens))

 ### Part 2: Deploying Core Infrastructure applications and cluster tools

-1. Setting up core infrastructure components
+1. Setting up core infrastructure components and tools
+   0. Adding taints and labels to the nodes
+   1. Core
       1. Calico as CNI plugin via tigera-operator
       2. MetalLB as load balancer
       3. Metric-server for resource metrics
-2. Installing essential cluster tools:
+   2. Tools
       1. ArgoCD for GitOps
       2. Vault + External Secrets Operator for managing secrets
       3. Enabling NFS for persistent storage
       4. Configuring cert-manager for managing TLS certificates
       5. Deploying nginx-ingress controller for ingress management
       6. Configuring kyverno to populate ingress resources with TLS certificates
       7. Installing pi-hole for DNS management and ad-blocking
       8. Configuring external-dns for dynamic DNS updates via pi-hole

 ### Part 3: Managing the cluster using App of Apps Principles

 1. Changing the cluster management approach to App of Apps
 2. Deploying homarr as dashboard for managing applications
 3. Deploying tailscale-operator for secure remote access
    1. Adding kyverno policy to generate tailscale ingress for VirtualServer
 4. Deploying immich as google fotos replacement

 Without further ado, let's get to it!